 “Ketamine can produce feelings of unreality, visual and sensory distortions, a distorted feeling about one’s body, temporary unusual thoughts and beliefs, and a euphoria or a buzz.”

 The drug ketamine, which was and still is frequently used as an anesthetic during surgeries turned into a nasal spray called esketamine.
 Which is interestingly shown to be involved with glutamate production.
 One of the most prevalent neurotransmitters in the brain, glutamate controls a significant portion of the neurological system.
-Long-term depression may result from excessive glutamate receptor activation, and ketamine works by inhibiting these glutamine receptors.
+Dysregulated glutamate signaling has been implicated in depression.
+Ketamine works by blocking NMDA-type glutamate receptors, which paradoxically triggers a surge of glutamate that activates AMPA receptors, leading to increased BDNF release and rapid synaptogenesis.

 Ketamine treatment types